kpeck71/kpeck71.github.io/_posts/2018-09-30-react_redux_portfolio_project.markdown

 **Current Open Issues:**
 I need to reload the page before a new Goal appears in Current Goals after submitting the form.
 I do not have this problem with Expenses.
+CardCreator is a big ol' messy mess.
+How can I make reusable card components that are cleaner?

 **Refactoring/Wishlist**
 I have a lot of refactoring to do in this app, plus additional features to add: